Guadeloupe with your family : practical guide

 - To celebrate art in all its forms.
 Guadeloupe is at the crossroads of different cultures (European, African, Indian and Amerindian).
 Its historical past continues to influence its culture and traditions.
 Between colonization and slavery, the Creole culture is the mirror of its history.
 Music, dance and song are inseparable: the inescapable zouk, the gwo-ka (traditional music played with drums), the quadrille (dance of the bourgeoisie) or the biguine (local dance played by an orchestra).
 On the markets, Guadeloupean crafts are celebrated in all their forms: jewellery, paintings, pottery, basketry, clothing, toys, etc. You will not leave Guadeloupe without bringing back a unique and original souvenir to the whole family.

 La Créole Beach Hôtel & Spa ****

 In the south-west of Grande-Terre, in the heart of a magnificent tropical park and facing the Caribbean Sea, is the splendid Créole Hôtel Beach & Spa****.
-Only 7km from the centre of Pointe-à-Pitre, this luxury establishment of Guadeloupean inspiration welcomes you in an enchanting setting.
+Only 7 km from the centre of Pointe-à-Pitre, this luxury establishment of Guadeloupean inspiration welcomes you in an enchanting setting.
 In the heart of a magnificent seaside resort, children will have fun at the aquarium or in the swimming pool.
 Water sports are in the spotlight and are suitable for young and old alike!
-Qualified instructors will bend over backwards to satisfy your little ones!
+Qualified instructors will do everything they can to satisfy your little ones!